tspstudio/WhoIsThere/README.md

 - debug : If ```True```, all HTTP logs will be visible in console.

+### Connecting WhoIsThere to the world!

+If you want to make your page public, there's very **very** **VEERY** many ways to do it.

+So, i'll show you two most popular ways.

+## Way 1.

+1. Install [ngrok](https://dashboard.ngrok.com/get-started/setup) and follow steps on these site.

+2. Run ```ngrok http (your web server port)``` and copy link displayed on the screen.

+To access your page, use copied link.

+## Way 2

+1. If you don't have static ip address, buy it on your internet provider.

+2. Go to your router settings using [this](192.168.0.1) or [this](192.168.1.1).

+If not working, search your router local ip or look bottom of your router.

+3. Search how to open port on your router and do it.

+4. Disable firewall on your device.

+To access your page, get your public ip on [2ip.io](https://2ip.io/).
+Your site now on your ip.

 # Have fun with Who Is There!